 An investment can often be compared to a rollercoaster ride – ups and downs are expected, with an element of risk.
-Watching the market in the run up to Brexit, I am sure that even the most courageous investor is feel slightly uneasy.
+Watching the market through the highs and lows of the pandemic, I am sure that even the most courageous investor felt slightly uneasy.

 As someone with an inherent dislike of rollercoasters, I can absolutely understand this feeling of trepidation, and the cure for this is similar to what I do when I go on a rollercoaster – I make sure I fully understand what I am getting on and remember to think of the feeling of accomplishment when the ride finally finishes.

 I think the problem some people face when investing is that they don’t recognise the process as like a rollercoaster ride, so when the experience becomes uncomfortable or frightening, they want to jump off straight away.
 Recent research has shown that had you invested in the UK Stock Market over the last 15 years, your annualised return would have been 7.7%.